piyanshujain/Videoall/README.md

 </li>
 </ol>
 </br>
-NOTE: This currently runs only on https.
+NOTE: This currently runs only on https on Heroku.